oc-2/developer-tooling-app/README.md

-# Developer Tooling Template
+# Developer Tooling App

 ## Overview

-This is a blank starter repository configured with modern JavaScript development tools.
-It was imported from GitHub (codespaces-blank) and set up to run in the Replit environment.
+This is a Node.js application configured with modern development tooling for code quality, formatting, and git workflow automation.
+It includes automated linting, formatting, and commit message validation using industry-standard tools.

-**Purpose**: Provide a foundation for JavaScript/TypeScript projects with automated code quality checks and best practices.

-**Current State**: Fully configured and running with a simple demo web server on port 5000.
+**Current State**: Running a Node.js web server on port 5000 with hot-reload enabled via nodemon.

 ## Project Architecture